 And if you happen to be in Cuenca on a Sunday, consider going for a bike ride along the Tomebamba River.
 Every Sunday morning here in Cuenca, the city provides hundreds of mountain bikes to residents and visitors for free.
 It’s known as Ruta Recreativa.

-This gives everyone an opportunity to bike on the off-road trails that extend further down the river than most people would walk.
+This gives everyone an opportunity to bike on the off-road trails that extend further down the river.
+On two wheels, you’ll be able to get much further than walking.
 To get a free bike on Sunday mornings, just exchange an ID or passport and off you go!

 4) Learn About Cuenca’s Production of Panama Hats

 Ecuador, not Panama, is the origin and production center to what is well-known around the world as the “Panama Hat.”
 The reason for this confusing name is because these Ecuadorian hats were being exported to Panama while the Panama Canal was being built in the early 1900s.
-Then US President Roosevelt visited the construction site, was photographed wearing the hat in Panama, and hence the name “Panama Hat” has stuck ever since.
+Then US President Roosevelt visited the construction site and was photographed wearing the hat in Panama.
+Hence the name “Panama Hat” has stuck ever since.

 But make no mistake, this is purely an Ecuadorian product.
 The town of Montecristi lays claim to the birthplace of Panama hats.
 Yet it is Cuenca and the surrounding area that has become the largest producer of these hats, which are also known locally as sombreros de paja toquilla.

-So when visiting the city, a great thing to do in Cuenca is to learn about the delicate process it takes to produce these hats that are weaved with painstaking detail, entirely by hand.
-There are a few factories, “museums,” and shops around town to explore the craft of this truly Ecuadorian tradition.
+So when visiting the city, a great thing to do in Cuenca is to learn about the delicate process it takes to produce these hats.
+You’ll see just how the hats are weaved with painstaking detail, entirely by hand.
+There are a few factories, “museums,” and shops around Cuenca to explore the craft of this truly Ecuadorian tradition.

-Within Cuenca’s historic center, it’s easy to get to the Museo Sombrero De Paja Toquilla which is more of a shop than a true “museum,” despite having a few very basic exhibits.
+Within Cuenca’s historic center, it’s easy to get to the Museo Sombrero De Paja Toquilla.
+It’s more of a shop than a true “museum,” despite having a few very basic exhibits.
 Yet it’s still definitely worth going into, to see the fine craftsmanship and possibly purchase a hat.
-There’s also a nice café in the back, overlooking the Tomebamba River.
+There’s also a very pleasant café in the back, overlooking the Tomebamba River.

 5) Take in Cuenca’s Sweeping Views from the Turi Viewpoint

 Adjacent to the lookout is also the Parque Extreme Turi, a small adventure park.
-It’s well worth the $1 admission fee and the short stair climb that then provides what we believe to be an even better view than the initial mirador.
+It’s well worth the $1 admission fee and the short stair climb to reach what we believe is an even better view than the initial mirador.

 6) Discover Cuenca’s History Through Its Museums

-There are a number of museums in Cuenca, many of which focus on Ecuador’s history and Cuenca’s in particular.
-Many are free and it’s certainly worth taking some time to learn more about the culture and history of the country you’re visiting.
+There are a number of museums in Cuenca.
+Many of them focus on Ecuador’s history and Cuenca’s in particular.
+Some of these museums are free.
+So it’s certainly worth taking some time to learn more about the culture and history of the country you’re visiting.
 In the process, you may even find some interesting oddities, like shrunken heads!